bring/developer-site/content/api/pickup-point/_index.md

       ### PickupPointType

       #### Norway
+        - Type 1: Bedriftssenter (manned) - not to be used for B2C shipments
         - Type 4: Post i Butikk (manned)
         - Type 19: Posten pakkeutlevering (manned)
         - Type 21: Postkontor (manned)